Asiana Airlines Flight 214: Aftermath

 The airport was closed for five hours after the crash.
-Flights destined for San Francisco were diverted to Oakland, San Jose, Sacramento, Los Angeles, Portland (OR), and Seattle–Tacoma.
+Flights destined for San Francisco were diverted to Oakland, San Jose, Sacramento, Los Angeles, Portland, Oregon, and Seattle–Tacoma.
 By 3:30 p.m.
 PDT, runway 1L/19R and runway 1R/19L (both of which run perpendicular across the runway of the accident) were reopened; runway 10L/28R (parallel to the runway of the accident) remained closed for more than 24 hours.
 The accident runway, 10R/28L, reopened on July 12 after being repaired.
 In August 2013, Asiana renumbered its Seoul-San Francisco route with the flight OZ212, on a retimed scheduled departure of 8:40 pm, using an Airbus A350-900 aircraft; the July 6 accident OZ214 had a scheduled 4:40 pm departure using a Boeing 777-200ER.

 In the U.S., drug and alcohol tests are standard after air accidents, but this is not a requirement for pilots of foreign-registered aircraft, and the pilots were not tested immediately after the accident.
 The lack of alcohol testing received much public attention and was critically discussed by various media and politicians after the accident.
 Shortly after the accident, Congresswoman Jackie Speier stated that she would consider legislation to improve airline safety by requiring increased pilot training and mandatory drug and alcohol testing for international crews.

 The crash damaged Asiana's reputation and that of South Korea's aviation industry following years of apparent improvements after a series of aircraft disasters in the 1980s and early 1990s.
 Asiana shares fell by 5.8% on the first day of trading after the crash.